Reach the Rock

 Reach the Rock is a 1998 American comedy drama film directed by William Ryan and starring William Sadler and Alessandro Nivola, and was the final film to be written and produced by John Hughes.

+Reach the Rock was released by Universal Pictures on October 16, 1998.
+The film received negative reviews from critics and grossed $4,960.

 Premise

 A small-town troublemaker (Alessandro Nivola), directionless and alienated, ends up spending a night in a jail cell, where he and the police chief (William Sadler) engage in a battle of wills and wit.